GrossG/Bellabeat_Case_Study/README.md

 The data used in this study is unreliable due to the size and lack of recency.
 Data on more subjects that's up-to-date should be used when driving marketing recommendations.
 In saying this, the following is based on the data provided for this case study.

+* To address the lack of daily steps and fairly active minutes, the app should post local trails to encourage the users to engage in more hiking and walking; particularly on the weekends.
+Users can give a start rating out of 5 to motivate users to try out the best trails in their locality.
+* Subscribers can gift a free month to someone every month.
+This is basically a free trail but directly recommended from someone you know.
+* To keep current users motivated, a wellbeing survey can be given to them where they rate themselves 1-10.
+One year later, they answer the same survey.
+If the results are the same or are worse than the previous year, suggestions can be given.